josbeir/cakephp-docs-md/docs/2/en/core-libraries/helpers/paginator.md

 ### Using GET parameters for pagination

-Normally Pagination in CakePHP uses [named-parameters](#named-parameters).
+Normally Pagination in CakePHP uses [Named Parameters](#named-parameters).
 There are times you want to use GET parameters instead.
 While the main configuration option for this feature is in `PaginatorComponent`, you have some additional control in the view.
 You can use `options()` to indicate that you want other